Betterment Smart Saver – Earn Higher Returns on Your Cash

 - Some of your returns will be free of state taxes, due to their investment in state tax-free government bonds.

 Smart Saver is not insured like your bank savings account.
 That being said, Betterment Smart Saver does invest only in low-risk bonds as a way to minimize potential losses for their clients.

 Read the compete Betterment Review.

-Additionally, at the time of this writing Smart Saver was estimating an expected yield of 2.09% on Smart Saver accounts.
+As of April 12, 2019 the yield is 2.18% on Smart Saver accounts.
 These numbers may not blow investors away, but they are higher than the expected inflation rate and much higher than many savings account interest rates.